 What is a digital signage video wall?

 Put simply, a multiple tv wall consists of displays placed together to work in unison as one large-scale display.

 What layouts can you have with a video wall?

 Digital signage video walls have come a long way in recent years.
 Before, a common 2x2 video wall design tended to focus on small, basic, rectangular implementations.

 Now, it’s not uncommon to see giant, floor-to-ceiling LED video walls that command the attention of entire rooms.
 Or super elegant 4k video walls that wow with their artistry.

 In the end, almost any layout is possible when it comes to a multiple tv wall—it just comes down to imagination, hardware, budget, and the ultimate goal you want your video wall to accomplish.

 What sort of video wall TVs and mounting hardware will you need?

 Commercial displays, unlike consumer TVs, will cost you more out of pocket but often come with the ability to create a 4k video wall, along with useful built-in digital signage features, and will have a longer lifespan, more durability, and higher performance.

 One helpful feature that many commercial TVs come with is called “daisy chaining”.
 In basic terms, daisy chaining allows you to build a video wall system by “chaining” each TV on your video wall installation together with HDMI cords.
 That way, you only need one media player, rather than one for each TV.

 So the basic design looks like this: your media player connects to your first TV with an HDMI cord, then that TV connects to the second display with HDMI, and so on and so on.
 Just note that daisy chaining will require a powerful and relatively expensive device that can handle extremely high resolutions on its own.
 But considering the cost of the matrix controller, you’ll use, the price will likely balance out.

-As for what mount you’ll need, that depends mostly on the location of the screens and your budget.
+As for what amount you’ll need, that depends mostly on the location of the screens and your budget.
 Here are the most common mounting systems: